-The 2021 FinAccess Household survey is the 6th round of household surveys, commonly referred to as FinAccess, is a series of surveys jointly conducted by the Central Bank of Kenya (CBK), the Kenya National Bureau of Statistics (KNBS) and FSD Kenya every two to three years to establish the level of financial inclusion, as well as to measure the drivers and usage of financial services in Kenya.
+The 2021 FinAccess Household survey is the 6th round of household surveys, commonly referred to as “FinAccess,” jointly conducted by the Central Bank of Kenya (CBK), the Kenya National Bureau of Statistics (KNBS), and FSD Kenya every two to three years to establish the level of financial inclusion, as well as to measure the drivers and usage of financial services in Kenya.
 The 2021 Survey is unique in a number of ways; firstly, it was undertaken in the midst of the evolving Coronavirus disease (COVID-19) pandemic coupled with localized shocks such as the locust invasion and drought, which is likely to impact the Survey outcomes; secondly, this Survey is the first in the series to provide national and County (47 Devolved Government Units) level data, and; lastly, the questionnaire deepened coverage of all the dimensions of financial inclusion such as including sustainable finance (green finance).

 FinAccess surveys and reports